 The CPF Board will then update your self-employed status manually.

 Time to Get Registered!

-To recap, if you want to get yourself registered as a self-employed person in Singapore, then you’ll need to declare your Net Trade Income to either IRAS or the CPF Board.
+To recap, if you want to get yourself registered as a self-employed person in Singapore, then you’ll generally need to apply for a trade/vocational licence, or declare your Net Trade Income to either IRAS or the CPF Board.

 This is even if you’ve already registered a sole proprietorship or a company with ACRA.